-Wouldn’t it be great if after publishing a new post on your WordPress website, the following took place … all from your post address:
+Wouldn’t it be great if you could publish a new post on your WordPress site, and the following took place … just from your web address:

-- New visitors could quickly understand what the post is about,
+- New visitors could easily understand what your post is about,

-- Every single post on your site would have a unique ID, making your site easier to manage.
+- Every single item of content on your website would have its own unique identifier, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the web address that others will use to link to posts or sections of your site or the links you send in emails pointing to content items on your blog.
+A permalink is the URL that other people use to link to your posts or sections of your site or the links you send in emails pointing to a particular post on your blog.
 Permalinks are often called “pretty” URLs.

-Permalinks make the URLs to each post on your blog permanent, hence a permalink.
+Permalinks make the URLs to each post on your website permanent, hence a perma-link.

-If you focus on the SEO aspect of your site or blog, then you cannot ignore the importance of your site’s URLs.
-Google tends to pay special attention to the structure of URLs when indexing its pages.
+If you are looking to optimize the SEO aspect of your website, then you cannot ignore the importance of its URLs.
+Search engines like Google tend to pay special attention to the structure of URLs when indexing its pages.

-Permalinks are used to make the links on your site into “prettier” and more “search engine friendly” URLs.
-Permalinks are also used to improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to turn links on your site into “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s turn our attention to why it’s best to configure your permalinks in WordPress.
+Now … let’s see why you may need to set up permalinks in WordPress.

-As the screenshot image taken directly from Google search results below shows, many site owners have not set up their permalinks …
+As the screenshot image from Google search results below shows, many WordPress site owners haven’t set up their permalinks to publish search optimized content online …

-Although these sites are still getting their content indexed on search engines, many site owners are potentially missing out on extra SEO benefits.
+Although these sites are still getting their content indexed on search engines, the owners of these sites are potentially missing out on extra SEO benefits.

-To get the greatest SEO benefit out of using WordPress and improve your site’s rankings, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get maximum SEO benefit out of using WordPress and improve your site’s rankings, you will want to make sure to configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress lets you create a custom URL structure for your published posts, so your pages can easily go from this …
+WordPress offers the ability to create a custom URL structure for your published and archived posts, so your content can go from something that is non-SEO friendly like this …

 To something like this …

-In your WP dashboard menu, select Settings > Permalinks …
+In your WP admin menu, click on Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create “pretty” permalinks instead for our posts.
-To do this, we need to specify a different Permalink structure than the one set by default.
+We want to create a search engine friendly URL instead for our posts.
+To do this, we need to specify a different Permalink structure than the default one.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …